Zubax/zubax_documentation_portal/5 Software/30 Sapog/0 Main Page.md

     - The motor cannot be started.
     - The temperature sensor is not responding correctly.

+In the mode `SOFTWARE_UPDATE`, the following health codes are used:

+- `OK` - Everything is OK.
+- `CRITICAL` - Firmware update has failed; another attempt will be made soon.

 ### Power-on self test

 Sapog performs a self test after powering on.